stonelgh/node-style-guide/Readme.md

 Each ';' at the end of a statement should be followed with a line break.

-### No trailing whitespace

 ### Use Semicolons
 Put a ; semicolon at the end of every simple statement.

-### 100 characters per line

-Limit your lines to 100 characters.

-When a statement will not fit nicely on a single line, it may be necessary to break it.
-It is best to break after a { left brace, [ left bracket, ( left paren, , comma, or before a . period, ? question mark, or : colon.
-If such a break is not feasible, then break after an operator.

 ### Use single quotes